 - Mobile and mobile-optimized

 - Mobile upgrade for older websites

 This web template type is similar to a web template responsive and generally includes Media Queries CSS code, much like responsive design templates.
 However, the main difference between the two is that adaptive design specifically targets mobile, tablet and desktop devices separately with a new set of websites or a whole new design.
-The device is used with being detected and ASP, PHP, jQuery or CSS of some kind will be used for redirecting the viewer to the separate pages that have been configured for their device.
+The device is used with being detected, and ASP, PHP, jQuery, or CSS will be used to redirect the viewer to the separate pages that have been configured for their device.

 Website building programs